adeeldin72/funny_jokes/README.md

 # funny_jokes
-A collection of funny jokes to brighten your day!
+A collection of funny jokes to brighten your day!s